rcunday/rcunday/README.md

 Hi there! 👋
 <br>

 I'm Richard, a senior full-stack engineer who specializes in the development of custom QA and development test tools.
-Using the skills listed below, I build QA and development tools that are used for on-prem and cloud devops provisioning, UI Automation, and recently REST API Load Testing at scale.
+Using the skills listed below, I build various QA and development tools that are used for on-premise and cloud devops provisioning, Web UI Automation, and recently REST API Load Testing at scale.

 Want to know more about me?
 [Check out my LinkedIn Profile.](https://www.linkedin.com/in/richardcunday/)